sosnus/rpi-pico-iot/workshops/Readme.md

 ```
 So `Tago Core` write our 2 variables to database.

+`IMPORTANT!` If You do not have `cURL` on Your computer, You can use cURL online, for example: `https://reqbin.com/curl`

 Now we can read Our data using `GET` request:
 ``` Bash
 curl --request GET \